Alert icon

 Genome Assembly

-Hybrid assembly is a state-of-the-art technique that uses both highly accurate Illumina short reads and ultra-long scaffolding ONT reads.13 For bacterial assemblies, this technique uses Unicycler, which begins with an optimized Illumina assembly.
-The longest of these Illumina-based contigs are then assembled alongside the ONT reads; this combined assembly then undergoes multiple rounds of both long-read and short-read polishing.8 Because occasional sequencing and assembly artifacts appear as small contigs in the final assembly (so-called “chaff” contigs14), non-contiguous contigs less than 1000 bp with low relative depth are then removed to produce the final assembly.
-Please note that prior to bacterial genome assembly, the genome size is estimated using MASH, and the high-quality Illumina and ONT reads are down-sampled to 150X and 30X depth respectively based on estimated genome size.
+In contrast to reference-based assemblies, which depend on an existing genome for alignment, de novo assemblies reconstruct genomes directly from raw reads.
+This approach reduces mapping bias, enables detection of novel sequences and structural variants, and identifies potential contaminants.13 Hybrid de novo assembly is a state-of-the-art technique we employ that uses both highly accurate Illumina short reads and ultra-long scaffolding ONT reads.13 For constructing bacterial genomes, this technique uses Unicycler, which begins with an optimized Illumina assembly.
+The longest of these Illumina-based contigs are then assembled alongside the ONT reads and the combined assembly undergoes multiple rounds of both long-read and short-read polishing.8 For cases where additional curation may be needed to generate a reference-quality assembly, Flye may also be used as an approach to generate an ONT-first assembly, which is then polished with Illumina data.
+The assembler used is logged and maintained in the JSON metadata behind a genome on the portal.
+Because occasional sequencing and assembly artifacts appear as small contigs in the final assembly (so-called “chaff” contigs14), non-contiguous contigs less than 1000 bp with low relative depth are removed to produce the final assembly.
+Please note that prior to bacterial genome assembly, the genome size is estimated using MASH, and the high-quality Illumina and ONT reads are down-sampled to a minimum of 100X and 40X, respectively, based on estimated genome size and k-mer frequency.

-For fungal assemblies, we down-sample the reads as for the bacterial assemblies, and then use the MaSuRCA (hybrid assembly algorithm combines Illumina and ONT reads to construct long and accurate mega-reads) pipeline with the Flye assembler.15 MaSuRCA was chosen for its strengths with large genomes.9
+For fungal assemblies, the reads are down-sampled as for the bacterial assemblies.
+MaSuRCA—a hybrid assembly algorithm that combines Illumina and ONT reads to construct long and accurate mega-reads—is utilized with the cabog and/or Flye assembler.15 MaSuRCA was chosen for its strengths with large genomes.9

 Genome Assembly Quality Control